altomator/Image_Retrieval/README.md

 Note: the image content is sent to Watson as a IIIF URL.

-The face detection Watson API also outputs cropping and genre detection:
+The face detection Watson API (2020 update: this API has been dismissed by IBM) also outputs cropping and genre detection:
 ```xml
 <contenuImg CS="0.96" h="2055" l="1232" sexe="M" source="ibm" x="1900" y="1785">face</contenuImg>
 ```